Barangay Ginebra San Miguel: 2015–present: The Tim Cone era and the arrival of Scottie Thompson

-2021 season: Second PBA Governors' Cup Title Repeat

 Ginebra struggled in the 2021 PBA Philippine Cup as they tied with Phoenix Super LPG Fuel Masters at the 8th spot in the elimination round.
 Ginebra's chance for a title defense was still alive when they won the 8th-seed playoff game against the Phoenix to gain the last slot on the Quarterfinals.
 Unfortunately, their title hopes for repeat were squashed as they were defeated in the quarterfinals by the 2020 PBA Philippine Cup runner-ups, the TNT Tropang Giga.
 TNT were eventually crowned champions.
 Coach Tim Cone took the blame for their title repeat failure but promised that it wouldn't happen again.
 Another title repeat was in the line for Ginebra as they were the champions in the 2019 PBA Governors' Cup.
 Justin Brownlee returned as their import for the 2021 PBA Governors' Cup.
 They got a hot start in the elimination round, but they struggled due to the injuries of key players Aljon Mariano and Stanley Pringle.
 Their key acquisition for this conference was John Pinto, who declined his contract extension offered by the Meralco Bolts and signed with Ginebra as an unrestricted free agent.
 Ginebra regained its composure in the final games of the elimination round.
 They finished as the 6th seed in the quarterfinals after defeating the Rain or Shine Elasto Painters in the last game.
 After clinching the 6th seed, Ginebra faced another familiar foe and set up another quarterfinals rematch with TNT.
 Ginebra managed to overcome the twice-to-win disadvantage against TNT to book a semis match against the NLEX Road Warriors.
 Ginebra's hot winning streak continued until the semis, but they've lost Japeth Aguilar for multiple games due to a strained calf injury.
 Even without Aguilar, they defeated NLEX in a Best-of-5 Semifinals series, 3–1.
 They booked another finals rematch against the Meralco for the fourth time since the 2016 PBA Governors' Cup.
 Ginebra successfully defended their Governors' Cup title as they defeated Meralco, 4–2 in a Best-of-7 finals series.
 Justin Brownlee was awarded as the Best Import while Scottie Thompson was awarded as the Best Player of the Conference and the Finals MVP in that conference.